cdf1982/cdf1982.github.io/_posts/2023-03-12-reducing-friction-to-blog-more.md

 Enter [gitwatch](https://github.com/gitwatch/gitwatch) and a couple Drafts actions, and less than an hour later I feel I took away a decent part of the friction (excuse) to short form frequent blogging:

-a.
-A simple [Drafts](https://getdrafts.com) action inserts Jekyll's front matter at the beginning of a draft _(I'll probably set a Keyboard Maestro text expansion as well, but I started with Drafts because this action will be available on every device)_;
+1. A simple [Drafts](https://getdrafts.com) action inserts Jekyll's front matter at the beginning of a draft _(I'll probably set a Keyboard Maestro text expansion as well, but I started with Drafts because this action will be available on every device)_;

-b.
-When I'm done writing a Post to blog Drafts action prompts for the slugified draft name, prepends the date in the format I use and saves it into the _posts folder on Dropbox, archiving the draft with the proper tags;
+2. When I'm done writing a Post to blog Drafts action prompts for the slugified draft name, prepends the date in the format I use and saves it into the _posts folder on Dropbox, archiving the draft with the proper tags;

-c. gitwatch on my M1 Air monitors my _posts folder and automatically commits and push.
+3. gitwatch on my M1 Air monitors my _posts folder and automatically commits and push.

 Perfect?
 No. Faster?
 Yup!

-Improvements going forward:
+Possible Improvements going forward:

 - Move gitwatch on my Mac VM running on Proxmox, instead of my Air, so it really runs _all the time_;
 - If I can find a way to pipe [aicommits](https://github.com/Nutlope/aicommits) commit messages to gitwatch, I'd very much prefer those to the current _"Scripted auto-commit on change (%DATE%) by gitwatch.sh"_ format... but I can live with it if achieving that turns this into "a project"M